branlam/CS4220/midterm.md

 ### WHAT TO UPLOAD TO CSNS

-- ZIP File of Custom Node Module
+- ZIP File with 2 folders inside
-  - ONLY include index.js, package.json, config.json
+  - FOLDER for the custom module which includes - ONLY index.js, package.json, config.json
-- ZIP File of CLI
-  - ONLY include cli.js, app.js, package.json
+  - FOLDER for the CLI which includes - ONLY cli.js, app.js, package.json
 - 2 Min Video Presentation (mp4 only)

 ---